Dear Media, Can We Quit Saying “Domestic Dispute”?

 I’m with the Virginia Sexual and Domestic Violence Alliance when they say this in their site’s media education literature, “A dispute is akin to a disagreement or argument; it implies equal power.
 Intimate partner violence, on the other hand, is a serious, cyclical pattern of abuse and unhealthy behavior meant to control an individual.
 Referring to such incidents as “domestic disputes” takes away from its seriousness.
 It also implies an isolated incident, rather than a pattern of abuse.
 Call it domestic violence or intimate partner violence.”

 There are hundreds, if not thousands of those headlines and leads to be found.
 These are not bad people writing these stories.
 My husband, a former journalist, tells me that he was trained to use the term “domestic dispute”. as are many print and broadcast journalists who could use some additional education in how we refer to the hundreds of thousands of incidents and the thousands killed each year in this country alone.
-These are violent crimes and these are murders.
+These are violent crimes and some are murders.
+Some facts…

 Knowing that, can we move to writing and reporting about it with the harsh reality in mind?
 There is a good bit of material I found today from the Virginia Sexual and Domestic Violence Action Alliance that could help. http://www.vsdvalliance.org/#/public-policy-media.